Life of Riley (2014 film)

 Life of Riley (Aimer, boire et chanter) is a 2014 French comedy-drama film directed by Alain Resnais in his final feature film before his death.
 Adapted from the play Life of Riley by Alan Ayckbourn, the film had its premiere in the competition section of the 64th Berlin International Film Festival, just three weeks before Resnais died, where it won the Alfred Bauer Prize.

 Plot

 In Yorkshire, three couples—Kathryn and Colin, Tamara and Jack, Monica and Simeon—are shattered by the news that their mutual friend George Riley is fatally ill and has only a few months left.
 Thinking how best to help him, they invite him to join their amateur dramatic group, but rehearsals bring their past histories to the surface.
 When George decides to have a last holiday in Tenerife, each of the women wants to accompany him, and their partners are in consternation.
+In the end George is unable to cheat on the angel of death.